Heike Engelhardt

-Heike Engelhardt (born 5 June 1961) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.
+Heike Engelhardt (born 5 June 1961) is a German politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from 2021 to 2025.

 Early life and education

 Engelhardt was born 1961 in the West German city of Stuttgart.

 Political career

 Engelhardt was elected to the Bundestag in 2021, representing the Ravensburg district.

-In parliament, Engelhardt has been serving on the Health Committee and the Committee on Human Rights and Humanitarian Aid.
+In parliament, Engelhardt served on the Health Committee and the Committee on Human Rights and Humanitarian Aid.

-In addition to her committee assignments, Engelhardt is part of the German Parliamentary Friendship Group for Relations with the Andean States.
-She has been a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2022.
-In the Assembly, she serves on the Committee on Social Affairs, Health and Sustainable Development and the Sub-Committee on Gender Equality.
+In addition to her committee assignments, Engelhardt was part of the German Parliamentary Friendship Group for Relations with the Andean States.
+She was also a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2022.
+In the Assembly, she served on the Committee on Social Affairs, Health and Sustainable Development and the Sub-Committee on Gender Equality.

-Within her parliamentary group, Engelhardt belongs to the Parliamentary Left, a left-wing movement.
+Within her parliamentary group, Engelhardt belonged to the Parliamentary Left, a left-wing movement.